GandhiCloudLab/waiops320/sending-instana-events-to-aimgr/readme.md

 <img src="images/close.png">

-## 4. CustomPayLoad
+## 4. CustomPayLoads

 As mentioned above the Instana event fileds are mapped to NOI events fields.
-It can be overridden by creating the CustomPayLoad in Instana.
-The following fields in the NOI events can be overridden by usingCustomPayLoad fields.
+It can be overridden by creating the CustomPayLoads in Instana.
+The following fields in the NOI events can be overridden by usingCustomPayLoads fields.

 ```
 custom:Identifier